Bhuvaneshwar-PH/ansible-notes/README.md

 # Ansible Zero to Hero

-Day 1: Introduction to Ansible and Getting Started
+Day 1: Introduction to Ansible and Getting Started..!

 - Overview of Ansible: What is Ansible, its advantages, and why use it?
 - Comparison with Shell and Python scripting for automation.